segmentio/chamber/README.md

 For detailed info about using chamber, please read [The Right Way To Manage Secrets](https://aws.amazon.com/blogs/mt/the-right-way-to-store-secrets-using-parameter-store/)

+## v3.0 Breaking Changes

+_Version 3.0 has not yet been released.
+Changes described here are forward-looking._

+* **Use of the SSM Parameter Store's path-based API is now required.** Support added in v2.0 to avoid it has been removed.
+The `CHAMBER_NO_PATHS` environment variable no longer has any effect.
+You must migrate to the new storage format using the instructions below.
+* **The `--min-throttle-delay` option no longer has any effect.** Support for specifying a minimum throttle delay has been removed from the underlying AWS SDK with no direct replacement.
+Instead, set the new `--retry-mode` option to "adaptive" to use an experimental model that accounts for throttling errors.

 ## v2.0 Breaking Changes

 Starting with version 2.0, chamber uses parameter store's path based API by default.